Save up to 25%… Shop Our Birthday Sale Now!

 Hormones influence just about every aspect of your body.
 That’s why even minor disruptions in their delicate balance can lead to unwanted symptoms like mood swings.

-There are plenty of ways to support healthy hormone levels, beyond lifestyle factors like a healthy diet and regular exercise.
-Research suggests that adaptogens, especially plant-originated ones, can help strengthen the stability of your body’s internal environment and avoid damage (27).
+There are plenty of ways to support healthy hormone levels beyond lifestyle factors like a healthy diet and regular exercise.
+Research suggests that adaptogens, especially plant-originated ones, can help strengthen the stability of your body’s internal environment and avoid damage [27].

 As adaptogens, functional mushrooms like reishi can help support a healthy endocrine system.

-Let’s take stress as an example.
-Stress and anxiety can increase your cortisol level.
-This natural, valuable system helps your body respond to immediate threats.
-But as a woman in our modern society, you likely have to endure more stress than ever, from your career to childcare.
-And this long-term activation of your stress response system (and overexposure to cortisol) disrupts the balance of your other hormones.
+As a woman in our modern society, you likely have to endure unique stress, from the pressures of maintaining your career to childcare.
+This long-term activation of your stress response system (and overexposure to cortisol) disrupts the balance of your other hormones.

-Reishi has also demonstrated estrogen-like activity in cell models and rats, which suggests that it could be useful in regulating estrogen levels (29).
-Further evidence is needed to confirm whether it exhibits similar properties in humans.
+Reishi has also demonstrated the ability to support estrogen-like activity in cell models and rats, which suggests that it could be useful in regulating estrogen levels [29].
+However, further evidence is needed to confirm whether it exhibits similar properties in humans.

 Reishi mushroom benefits for women - fatigue

-Reishi is a mushroom that can help women manage a number of symptoms of menopause.
+Reishi is a mushroom that can help women manage several symptoms of menopause.
 It can support better sleep quality and duration, fight fatigue, and can help manage mood and reactions to stress.

 Anti-androgens are compounds that can either block or suppress the action of hormones like testosterone.
 There has been increasing interest in plant- and fungi-originated anti-androgens as complementary therapies to conventional medications.

-Research shows that reishi may have the strongest testosterone-inhibiting activity.
-A study by Fujita and colleagues compared the 5-alpha-reductase activity of various mushroom species (31).
+A study by Fujita and colleagues compared the 5-alpha-reductase activity of various mushroom species [31].
 The enzyme 5-alpha-reductase converts testosterone to dihydrotestosterone, an androgen that stimulates the development of masculine characteristics.

 Mushroom supplements for hormones